amalshaji/portr/docs/src/content/docs/local-development/admin.md

 ---
 title: Setup admin in local
+description: Learn how to setup portr admin for local development
 ---

 The admin is built using python for the backend and svelte for the frontend.